4teamwork/ftw.recipe.deployment/README.rst

 has-supervisor
     Boolean indication whether supervisor is beeing used.
-If true, a run control script is generate for supervisor only.
+If true, a run control script is generated for supervisor only.
 If false, run control scripts are generated for all zope and zeo parts.
 By default, the recipe tries to automatically determine if supervisor is beeing used.